For the Festival of Flowers this month, it would be criminal not to spotlight British wildflowers!

 Driving around Wiltshire for work, I'm lucky to see areas of wildflowers providing a haven for our pollinators alongside verges, in rough patches of land and scrubby corners.

-However, it has sparked plenty of debate online as to whether we should be changing our expectations of tidiness to help restore our local environments and wildlife.
+However, over the last year, it has sparked plenty of debate online about whether we should be changing our expectations of tidiness to help restore our local environments and wildlife.

 We, as gardeners, can help by continuing to request councils for wildflower areas while also creating our own at home.

-But for instant results, you can purchase wildflower turf which, like lawn turf, is pre-grown and can be laid at any time, as long as the ground isn't frozen or waterlogged.
-If you are happy to wait however, there are a few things you can do now in preparation for seed sowing.
+- For instant results, you can purchase wildflower turf, which, like lawn turf, is pre-grown and can be laid at any time, as long as the ground isn't frozen or waterlogged.
+However, if you are happy to wait, there are a few things you can do now in preparation for seed sowing.

-- Investigate your soil.
+Choose a sunny spot and investigate your soil.
 Wildflower meadows thrive on poor soil.
 Most gardens have been enriched with organic matter and are too fertile for most perennial wildflowers but suit annuals.
-You may need to remove the topsoil altogether if your ground is very rich.
+You may need to remove the topsoil altogether if your ground is nutrient-rich.

-- Remove vigorous perennial weeds such as nettles, docks and dandelions if they are dominant.
-If it's only a small area, you can cover with a weed suppressing membrane until Autumn, or you can apply a touch of weed killer to individual plants.
+Remove vigorous perennial weeds such as nettles, docks and dandelions if they are dominant.
+If it's only a small area, you can cover it with a weed-suppressing membrane until Autumn, or you can apply a touch of weed killer to individual plants.

-- For large areas, wait until mid-July then remove all existing vegetation (either by digging it over or it spraying off), rotovate the soil and firm and rake to make a seedbed.
+For large areas, wait until mid-July, then remove all existing vegetation (either by digging it over or it spraying off), rotovate the soil and firm and rake to make a seedbed.
 Leave this for six weeks for the soil to settle.
-This will also allow any dormant seeds to germinate so they can be removed before sowing the wildflowers.
+This will also allow any dormant seeds to germinate so you can remove them before sowing the wildflowers.

-- If you're planning to convert an area of your lawn, continue mowing and removing the cuttings throughout the year as this will help to reduce the fertility of the soil.
+Tip If you're planning to convert an area of your lawn, continue mowing and removing the cuttings throughout the year, as this will help to reduce the fertility of the soil.
 Stop applying lawn treatments that include feed and weedkiller, and some species will start to establish without our assistance.

 If you created a patch earlier this year, then you will need to continue weeding out the vigorous perennials (thistle, nettle, bramble, etc.) to allow your new perennials to establish.

-You can also buy additional plug plants to add into the area.
+You can also buy additional plug plants to add to the area.